a1928375/LeetCode/README.md

 23. maximumDepthOfABinaryTree: (104) Given a binary tree, find its maximum depth.
 The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
 Note: A leaf is a node with no children.

 24. mergeSort: The concepts of merge sort.

+25. binaryTreeMaximumPathSum: (124) Given a non-empty binary tree, find the maximum path sum.
+For this problem, a path is defined as any sequence of nodes from some starting node to any node in the tree along the parent-child connections.
+The path must contain at least one node and does not need to go through the root.

+26. insertAnElementInBST: (701) Given the root node of a binary search tree (BST) and a value to be inserted into the tree, insert the value into the BST.
+Return the root node of the BST after the insertion.
+It is guaranteed that the new value does not exist in the original BST.
+Note that there may exist multiple valid ways for the insertion, as long as the tree remains a BST after insertion.
+You can return any of them.

+27. searchBST: (700) Given the root node of a binary search tree (BST) and a value.
+You need to find the node in the BST that the node's value equals the given value.
+Return the subtree rooted with that node.
+If such node doesn't exist, you should return NULL.